 The PTMs:

-The input and reference have the same amount of PTMs.
+The input and reference have the same number of PTMs.

 All input PSI-MOD types are the same or a super type (higher in the PSI-MOD hierarchy) of the annotated ones.
 Table 1 shows examples of possible cases using the values displayed in Figure 1.